 Changed by experience

 These story types work well when your brand has changed because of the journey it’s been on.
-You need to show the difference what your brand was like and what it is like now because of what’s happened.
+You need to show the difference between what your brand was like and what it is like now because of what’s happened.

 It’s a tough story to tell in an advert.
 It takes time to tell a story about change, and you don’t often have much time in advertising.

 We see their return home to their family.
-But what really matters is what’s in the envelope.
+But what matters is what’s in the envelope.
 That reveal shows what’s “changed” after their voyage.
 The change drives the return home.